MissTeapot/LGBT-Wikis/github_wiki/transwiki/hrt/australia.md

 *****
 # Estrogen Injections

-Estrogen injections are not common in Australia, but can be sourced from some [Compounding Pharmacies in Australia](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/transwiki/compounding-pharmacies/australia) (with a doctors prescription.md).
+Estrogen injections are not common in Australia, but can be sourced from some [Compounding Pharmacies in Australia](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/transwiki/compounding-pharmacies/australia.md) (with a doctors prescription).

 Syringes and needles are available without prescription in Australia.
 You should be able to get them from a pharmacy, but there's also online medical suppliers where you can order them.
 I can't speak from personal experience, but you could look at